nhayward/revpit/user/pages/03.schedule/default.md

 The submission window will open at noon EDT on Friday, April 7th, and remain open until 11:59 EDT on Sunday, April 9th.

 **April 17th:** Editor picks announced.
-Editor picks will be announced at noon EDT on Wednesday, April 17th.
+Editor picks will be announced at noon EDT on Monday, April 17th.
 Author–editor teams will begin working on revisions.

 **May 19th:** Editing round ends.
 Editors and authors wrap up revisions and submit revised queries and first five pages by midnight EDT on Friday, May 19th.